JieunKwon/React_Firebase_Board/README.md

 # React_Firebase_Board

-Creating the simple board with Firebase realtime database
+Creating the simple board with react js and Firebase realtime database.

+It is updated from